robocode-dev/tank-royale/buildDocs/docs/articles/tank-royale.md

 The game has been split into separate components:

-- Server, which is used for running games and enforcing the rules.
+- [Server] used for running games and enforcing the rules.
-- Graphical User Interface (UI) for starting, viewing, and controlling battles.
+- [GUI] (Graphical User Interface) for starting, viewing, and controlling battles.
-- Booter for booting up bots from a local machine.
+- [Booter] for booting up bots from a local machine.

 ## Run bots from anywhere